 - Include a brief personal bio

-- Please have someone trusted edit for grammar errors and style
+- Have someone trusted edit for grammar errors and style

 - No overt promotions, please

 Upstream kindly reserves the right to choose acceptable submissions.
-Upstream also reserves the right to provide final light revisions with approval from authors.
-All submissions are for a voluntary basis only and will not be accepted for compensation.
+We also reserve the right to provide final light revisions with approval from the author.
+All submissions are on a voluntary basis only and will not be accepted for compensation.